javierpgomez/quartz/content/Notes/Using Fitness to Build up Your confidence.md

 ---
-title: "Using Fitness to Build up Your confidence"
+title: Using Fitness to Build up Your confidence
 tags:
-- " confidence "
+  - confidence
-- " exercise "
+  - exercise
-novelty: 4
 ---

 **Reflect:** How confident are you that your current approach to fitness will enable you to achieve your goals/intentions?
 How do you think exercise might feel different if you cultivated more confidence?